jzpero/mdnotes/docs/General Concepts/Inpatient Glycemic Control.md

 If indicated, then the frequency should be about:

-- AC and HS if eating;
+- fating, AC, and HS if eating;
 - q4-6 h if NPO or with continuous enteral feeding;
 - q1-2 h if on continuous IV insulin or critically ill.